petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-the-github-repository.md

 1. Click *Add Webhook*.

-1. In the *Payload URL* field, add the domain of your Liferay Cloud `infra` environment's CI service with `github-webhook/` at the end (e.g., `https://ci-bonsai-infra.lfr.cloud/github-webhook/` for the `bonsai` project).
+1. In the *Payload URL* field, add the domain of your Liferay Cloud `infra` environment's CI service with `github-webhook/` at the end (e.g., `https://ci-delectablebonsai-infra.lfr.cloud/github-webhook/` for the `delectablebonsai` project).

 1. In the *Content type* drop-down menu, select *application/json*.